stigok/blog.stigok.com/collections/_posts/2018-05-03-lvm-in-luks-with-encrypted-boot-partition-and-suspend-to-disk.md

 Desired partitioning scheme may, of course, vary.
 Sizes of my different partitions are based on my personal usage pattern.

+Make sure that your hand-typed password is inside the very first key-slot.
+This will reduce boot time.
+GRUB will try each key-slot in turn.

 ### Programs used

 Multiple programs are used in the task to make this work.
 Prepare to get to know